 The earliest daggers were made of materials such as flint, ivory, or bone in Neolithic times.
 Copper daggers appeared first in the early Bronze Age, with early Minoan samples being recovered were recovered at Knossos (2400–2000 BC).
 Iron daggers in Egypt were valued on a level equal to that of their ceremonial gold counterparts.
 Artisans and blacksmiths of Iberia (today’s Spain and France) produced various iron daggers and high-quality swords from the 5th to the 3rd century BC.
 During the Roman Empire, legionaries were issued a pugio, a double-edged iron thrusting dagger with a 7–12 inches blade.

-With the advent of protective plate armor, the dagger became increasingly useful as a good close-in weapon for stabbing through armor gaps.
-Fighting techniques around this time also had to adapt to point the blade point to penetrate or push apart an opponent’s chain mail or plate armor.
+With the advent of protective plate armour, the dagger became increasingly valuable as an excellent close-in weapon for stabbing through armour gaps.
+Fighting techniques around this time also had to adapt to point the blade point to penetrate or push apart an opponent’s chain mail or plate armour.